cdklabs/cdk-enterprise-iac/API.md

 - *Type:* string

-The prefix appended to the name of the IAM InstanceProfiles (Default: '').
+A prefix to prepend to the name of the IAM InstanceProfiles (Default: '').

 ---